 Stop for a water break at least once every hour, more if it’s a more strenuous hike.
 If you don’t drink a lot between water sources because you’re worried you’ll run out of water – be sure to camel up, or drink 1-2 liters of water at each water source before you hike on.

 Sometimes, just drinking a lot of water doesn’t actually hydrate us, we also need electrolytes to help our bodies properly absorb all that water we are drinking.
 In a nutshell electrolytes also help regulate nerve and muscle function, balance blood acidity and pressure, and help rebuild damaged tissue.

-Sure, you could turn to the classic Gatorade or sports drink, but I recommend diluting those 50/50 with plain water before consuming because they are so concentrated and full of sugar.
-If you’re sugar averse like me, or just want cleaner electrolytes, there are other great sports drink alternatives for us to stay hydrated.
+Sure, you could turn to the classic Gatorade or sports drink, but I recommend diluting those 50/50 with plain water before consuming because they are so concentrated and full of sugar straight out of the bottle.
+If you’re sugar averse like me, or just want cleaner electrolytes, there are a few other great sports drink alternatives for us to stay hydrated.

 Let us know your favorite hack or electrolyte supplement for staying hydrated in the comments below.

 - 8 Tips for hiking in the rain

 - How much first aid training do hikers need?